IarveJ/PYNQ_facialRec/README.md

 level languages such as Python 3.
 Using overlays to program in Python, I installed a Python Facial Recognition package that I used to create a Facial Recognition Security System.
 ### Built With
-* OpenCV 2 - Comes installed on PYNQ board.
+* OpenCV 2 - Comes installed on PYNQ.
 * [Ageitgey Facial Recognition](https://github.com/ageitgey/face_recognition) -Facial Recognition Library Used
 * [PYNQ Board](https://github.com/Xilinx/PYNQ) -PYNQ Libraries
 ### Installation